 Figure 5.2.2.2.1-1 ProseKey service operation

 1. The NF Service Consumer shall send a HTTP POST request to invoke "request" custom method.
 The payload of the request shall be an object of "ProseKeyReqData" data type.
+The payload shall include the Relay Service Code, the KNRP freshness parameter 1, and either the SUCI of the 5G ProSe Remote UE or the PRUK ID.

 2a.
 On success, the PKMF shall respond with the status code "200 OK".
-The payload of the response shall be an object of "ProseKeyRspData" data type
+The payload of the response shall be an object of "ProseKeyRspData" data type.
+They payload shall include the KNRP, the KNRP freshness parameter 2 and optionally the GPI.